-When you let us know you'd like to plan an event, we will talk with you about your personal connection to sarcoma, along with your wishes and creative ideas.
-We can provide:
+When someone let us know that they were interested in planning an event, we talked with that person about his personal connection to sarcoma, along with his wishes and creative ideas.
+We provided:

-- Literature, graphics and videos for you to use at your event
+- Literature, graphics and videos for use at the event

 - Suggestions and ideas based on our past experience with similar events

-- Tips on communicating and marketing your event
+- Tips on communicating and marketing the event

-- "Sarcoma Knows No Borders" bracelets for everyone who makes a $5 donation at your event
+- "Sarcoma Knows No Borders" bracelets for everyone who made a $5 donation at the event

 - Information about our research grants program and tax status, along with guidance about accepting donations